enjeeneer/CUBES/README.md

 ## Repo structure and git etiquette

 All experimental code should be added under your personal `exp/<name>` folder.
 This way commits should not conflict with each other.
 Further please commit all your experimental results in your own git branch (e.g. `exp/<name>-creating-building-set`) and not the main branch.
 This separation will prevent not being able to commit and pushing because you haven't merged somebody else's commits.

+## Help

+If you need help setting up the devcontainer or with anything else relating this project, don't hesistate to reach out to af691@cam.ac.uk (Arduin)!